v-2606/Arithmetic/README.md

 Task 3
-Added the  adding feature  in feature-add branch
+Added the  Multiply feature in feature-multiply branch